Simple is good. Simple is easier. Simple is more profitable.

 Don’t be too quick to think short-term.

 Most of us are, or should be, long-term investors.
 The typical investment advisor’s rule of thumb is: subtract your age from 100 (or 120).
-The result is the percent of your portfolio that should be in bonds.
+The result is the percent of your portfolio that should be in stocks.
 A 60-year-old should, by this calculation, have 40% in conservative, wealth preserving bonds.
 Nonsense.

 Here’s the problem.
 Even modest inflation destroys the value of bonds over time and bonds can’t offer the compensating growth potential of stocks.